-System and Service Philosophy and Impacts
+System and service philosophy and impacts

-Sound Transit's role is to provide the central Puget Sound with a regional network of high-capacity transit services.
+Sound Transit's role is to provide the Central Puget Sound with a regional network of high-capacity transit services.
 As defined by Sound Transit's enabling legislation, high-capacity transit means service operating principally on exclusive rights-of-way and providing a substantially higher level of passenger capacity, speed and service frequency than public transit operating on highways and city streets in mixed traffic.

-This role is further defined by the Puget Sound Regional Council's land use plans, VISION 2040 and Transportation 2040, which together define goals to establish a region-wide transit system that connects regional growth centers, provide seamless connections with local transit and ferries and supports concentrated development at and around stations.
+This role is further defined by the Puget Sound Regional Council's land use plans, Vision 2040, and Transportation 2040, which together define goals to establish a region-wide transit system that connects regional growth centers, provide seamless connections with local transit and ferries, and supports concentrated development at and around stations.

-Within this framework, the ST3 Plan will improve and expand the regional mass transit system by connecting nearly all the major cities in King, Pierce and Snohomish counties with light rail, Bus Rapid Transit (BRT), express bus and commuter rail.
+Within this framework, Sound Transit's ST3 plan will improve and expand the regional mass transit system by connecting nearly all the major cities in King, Pierce and Snohomish counties with light rail, Bus Rapid Transit (BRT), express bus, and commuter rail.
 Consistent with the major expansion in rail services, some existing express bus routes will be replaced with rail.
 Service characteristics for Sound Transit's modes are consistent with the mandate to operate high-capacity transit with frequent, fast service.

-ST Express Buses
+ST Express buses